awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

 1. To enable server\-side encryption and setup a customer managed key for your default S3 bucket, see [Using KMS Encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html)\.

 1. After following Step 1, navigate to KMS in your AWS Management Console\.
 Find the customer managed key you selected in Step 1 of the previous step, and add the Studio role as the key user\.
 To do this, follow the [Allows key users to use a customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users)\.

+### Encrypting the Data That You Export<a name="w2009aac21c18c29c15c17"></a>

+You can encrypt the data that you export using one of the following methods:
++ Specifying that your Amazon S3 bucket have object use SSE\-KMS encryption\.
++ Specifying an AWS KMS key to encrypt the data that you export from Data Wrangler\.

+On the **Export data** page, specify a value for the **AWS KMS key ID or ARN**\.

+For more information on using AWS KMS keys, see [Protecting Data Using Server\-Side Encryption with AWS KMS keys Stored in AWS AWS Key Management Service \(SSE\-KMS\) ](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html)\.